-Pages litles

-1-3 Kiwanis Club Officer Responsibilities
+2-4 Kiwanis Club Officer Responsibilities

-3 Kiwanis Secretarial Reports - What they Are & Why they are Needed
+4-5 Club Secretarial Reports, What are they and Why They are Needed

-4-7 Club Treasure, the Keeper of the Funds!
+5-9 Club Treasurer, The Keeper of the Funds!

-8-9 Dues for New Members

-10 What is Next After Being President?
+10 What's Next After President?

+11-12 Dues for New Members

-10-11 Conflict Resolution Ground Rules and Best Practices
+12 Conflict Resolution Ground Rules and Best Practices

-12-14 Cheat Sheets for Robert's Rules of Order
+13-15 Cheat Sheets for Robert's Rules of Order

-15-16 The Working Parts to Enhancing a Club's Membership
+16 Membership Growth & Retention

-16 The Governor's Project or First Family Project-what is that?
+17 The Governor's Project or First Family Project - What is that?

-17 2022-2023 Ohio District Goals

-18-19 S.M.A.R.T.
+17-19 S.M.A.R.T.
 Goals

-20 Selection of Committee Chairpersons and Special Appointments
+19-20 Selection of Committee Chairs and Special Appointments

-21-23 Creating Agendas for Club and Board Meetings
+20-22 Creating Agendas for Traditional Club and Board Meetings

-24 Induction of a New Member Script (sample)
+23 New Member Induction Script (sample)

-25 Honors and Recognitions
+24 Honors and Recognitions

-26-27 A,B,C's of SLP's
+25-26 A,B,C's of SLP's

-27-28 New Member Orientation
+26-27 New Member Orientation

-29 Kiwanis District and International events, why should I attend?
+27 Kiwanis District and International Events, Why Attend?

-29-30 Insurance, protection for you and your club
+28 Insurance, Protection for You and Your Club

-30 Governing Documents-so what?

-30 Simple Do's and Don'ts

-30 Key Leader-not the same as Key Club
+28 Governing Documents

+29 Key Leader